agentscope-ai/agentscope-studio/docs/tutorial/en/src/develop/tracing.md

 ### LoongSuite/OpenTelemetry Agent Integration

-LoongSuite agents are non-intrusive observability data collection tools for multi-language AI applications developed by Alibaba Cloud's cloud-native team based on OpenTelemetry agents.
-These agents implement non-intrusive observability through code instrumentation by completing code enhancement mechanisms at compile time/runtime.
+LoongSuite agents are non-intrusive observability data collection tools for multi-language AI applications, developed by the Alibaba Cloud Cloud Native team based on OpenTelemetry agents.
+These agents achieve non-intrusive observability through compile-time/runtime code enhancement mechanisms by completing code instrumentation of application code.

-The data collected by LoongSuite agents and OpenTelemetry agents are all exported using OTLP Exportor, so they can be directly received and stored by AgentScope Studio.
+The data collected by LoongSuite agents and OpenTelemetry agents are both exported using OTLP Exporter, so they can be directly received and stored by AgentScope Studio.
 Currently supported agents include:

 - [LoongSuite Python Agent](https://github.com/alibaba/loongsuite-python-agent)
 - [LoongSuite Go Agent](https://github.com/alibaba/loongsuite-go-agent)